These can offer a wide range of activities such as sports, outdoor and indoor games, music, arts, crafts and drama.

-The average fee in Surrey is usually between £15 to £35 per day.
-A few borough and district councils offer subsidised places and some schemes will offer concessions or discounts for early booking.
+The average fee in Surrey is usually between £29 to £54 per day.
+Some providers may offer concessions or discounts for siblings.

 You can also find details of support available to help with childcare costs on our Paying for childcare web page.

 What is the ratio of staff to children?

 This will depend on the age of the children.
 Three to eight year olds should have a 1 to 8 ratio.
 For children aged 9 years and older the ratio differs but a 1 to 10 is recommended where possible.

 Yes, all staff must have an Enhanced Disclosure and Barring Service (DBS) check.
 The provider must follow their safer recruitment policy

 Staff should hold certificates in first aid, food hygiene and safeguarding/child protection.
 A manager should hold a minimum of a level 3 in a relevant qualification, and 50% of the rest of the staff should hold a minimum of a level 2 in a relevant qualification.
 However, if they are on the Ofsted Voluntary Childcare Register then the requirement is one person with a minimum of level 2 in a relevant area of work or one person with training in the common core of skills and knowledge.

 You can apply for a place by contacting the holiday play scheme directly.
 You can search for Ofsted registered playschemes in your area in our Childcare finder.

 Our events for families directory has details of other activities running during the school holidays.